 And that doesn’t make you a bad mom.
 You can find joy in other activities, like blogging, a career, or friendships.
 And if you occasionally fantasize about hiring a full-time nanny and moving to a deserted island, that’s okay.
 I’m not the only one with that fantasy, right?

 Once I stopped trying to force myself to love motherhood, it became so much more enjoyable.
 You can’t force yourself to be something you’re not.
 Embracing that allows you to let go of that pressure so you can find joy whenever it comes your way.
 And at some point, a little joy will come your way.

 No matter how you feel about motherhood, having a safe space to ask questions and get support is important.
 You’re invited to join Raw Motherhood, a community for moms just like you.
-And please subscribe to the blog so you never miss a post.
+Also, please share this on Pinterest so other moms know they’re not alone.

 - Which of These 9 Types of Moms Are You?

 - Baby Sleep Safety – My Interview with an Expert Sleep Consultant

 - The Lazy Mom’s Guide to Diaper Bag Essentials